 Conjugation to large carrier proteins such as KLH, BSA or OVA improve the immunogenicity of low antigenic peptides.
 Carrier proteins can be conjugated via maleimide on cysteine-containing peptides or via the glutaraldehyde method.

-Multiple antigenic peptides are branched peptides generally presenting 4, 8 and 16 copies of an antigenic peptide on a multiple lysine backbone.
+Multiple antigenic peptides (MAPs) are branched peptides generally presenting 4, 8 and 16 copies of an antigenic peptide on a multiple lysine backbone.